New Campus Open! Now located in Ipswich and Albion!

 Students receive ongoing support from qualified assessors through the student portal, including clarification on course content, assessment guidance, and feedback.

 Students have 12 months from enrolment to complete all course components.
-Extensions may be available in certain circumstances in line with our policy.
+Extensions may be available in certain circumstances in line with extension policy.

 We have an answer.